-With CTM.03 – Play Global! the festival returned to Maria am Ostbahnhof, at its second location (now club Magdalena) – and stayed there until 2009.
+With CTM.03 – Play Global! the festival returned to Maria am Ostbahnhof, at its second location (now Yaam, after some years under the name of club Magdalena) – and stayed there until 2009.
 A number of additional locations were added each year, including: Ballhaus Naunynstrasse, Kunstraum Kreuzberg / Bethanien, Volksbühne am Rosa-Luxemburg Platz, Carl Zeiss Grossplanetarium, General Public and others.
 CTM.03 was the first time we decided to apply for support from public funding bodies – which turned out to be succesfull.
 The result was our first focus on experimental and electronic music in eastern and south-eastern Europe Go East!.

 CTM.04 – Fly Utopia! was held again at Maria am Ostbahnhof.
 Meike Jansen joined the team as a guest curator contributing to our focus Performing Sound, which resulted in the publiction of the book Gendertronics – Der Körper in der Elektronischen Musik (The Body in Electronic Music).
 We continued our regional focus on eastern Europe with the programme Go Further East!.